 TechRadar created this content as part of a paid partnership with Square.
 The contents of this article are entirely independent and solely reflect the editorial opinion of TechRadar.

-Any savvy retail store owners or manager will tell you how important a POS system is to efficient retail operations.
+Any savvy retail outlet owner or manager will tell you a POS system for retail store needs is a vital component for efficient retail operations.
 Modern POS systems for retail owners can handle anything that comes their way today, starting with the basics of processing sales and inventory control to advanced features including sales reporting and financial management.

-The best retail POS software ensures that you and your retail associates can efficiently take care of customers when they’re ready to checkout, that handling inventory is a snap, and you’re equipped with detailed sales reports that enable you to make well informed decisions.
+The best retail POS software ensures both you and your retail associates can efficiently take care of customers when they’re ready to checkout and that handling inventory is a snap.
+Just as importantly, it can make sure that you’re equipped with detailed sales reports, which enable you to make well informed decisions.

-But there are also a lot of choices, and the market is expected to reach $29.09 billion by 2025.
+But, there are also a lot of choices and the market is expected to reach $29.09 billion by 2025.
 The good news is that there are a few simple questions you can ask yourself to determine exactly what you need.
-In this article we look at how to choose the best POS systems for retail store owners.
+During the course of this article we'll look at how to choose the best POS systems for retail store owners.

-Steps to choosing a POS system for retail
+Choosing a POS system for retail store needs

 Whether you are setting up your first retail business or you’re an experienced merchant, a good POS system is critical to your success.
 Before you make that big decision, there are three key steps to take.